I’m Julie Morrice, an artist and arts educator.

 Additional glass interests: Mold making, casting, mosaics, steep vessels/drop outs, pate de verre, vitrograph, plated/bonded glass.

-Non-glass artistic interests: Lifecasting, mobile/kinetic sculpture, abstract oil painting, digital design (procreate, adobe fresco), ballet, Irish step dance, low brass (formally trombone; currently e flat horn).
+Non-glass artistic interests: Lifecasting, mobile/kinetic sculpture, digital design (procreate, adobe fresco).